Classic Elements of Gothic Stories

 5. Metonymy

-The final scenes in The Matrix trilogy are marked with endless heavy rain and powerful lightning strikes, creating a wild atmosphere that emphasises the drama of the final battle.
+The final scenes in The Matrix trilogy are marked with endless heavy rain and powerful lightning strikes, creating a wild atmosphere that emphasizes the drama of the final battle.
+It uses wild nature as a metonymy, to signal the strength and willpower of the characters.

 Oil painting "The Scapegoat" by painter William Holman Hunt.
 The image depicts a goat and a barren landscape. the image represents the painter's personal feelings of guilt and being an outsider.
 The landscape looks vast and there seem to be skeletons laying around.